 - Use full-sized, chopped carrots instead of baby carrots as they tend to get mushy.

 - Use small, whole potatoes rather than chopped Russet potatoes for a better texture and taste.

 - Use leftover pot roast and gravy to make delicious sandwiches or leftover beef quesadillas the next day.

 - Fresh herbs like rosemary and thyme as well as fresh onions, shallots, and garlic work better than Lipton French onion soup mix, brown gravy mix, or dried herbs.

 Chuck roast (also known as chuck shoulder) is my favorite cut to use.
 It provides the most tender and moist beef.

 For this recipe, you do not have to brown your meat before putting it in the crockpot.
 If you are making it in the Instant Pot or oven, browning it is a good idea to seal in all of the flavors during the shorter cooking time.

 The key to tender meat in the slow cooker is letting it cook!
 You want the meat to fall apart easily.

-The slow cooker method for making pot roast is the easiest way to make sure you get that delicious fall apart meat you want for a tender pot roast.
+The slow cooker method is the easiest way to make sure you get that delicious fall-apart meat.

 - 3 lb beef chuck roast